atmcgrath/upenn-accessible-spaces-dynamic-report/Example.md

 - Braille/tactile signage: There *is* Braille/tactile signage: Signs state room number and department name (when applicable).
 Restrooms do not have Braille signage.

+- Inaccessible spaces: There *is* Inaccessible spaces: Restrooms NOT on floors 2,3,5 are not wheelchair accessible. seating area between the third and fourth floor landing is not wheelchair accessible.
+Stair access only.

 ### Building Features

 - There are 9 floors in the building.